-- Do Yoga- you can stream some motivation on youtube or we found a channel on our Roku.
+- Do Yoga- one of those great indoor toddler activities you can both enjoy!
+Stream some motivation on youtube or we found a channel on our Roku.

 - Laundry Basket Skee Ball- this is such a cute idea.
 And we have two bags of ball pit balls.
 Even without the ramp, it would be fun to do a ball toss into the baskets.